moadAlami/hierarchical-crop-mapping/Readme.md

   - gpkg handles projections in a weird mannger.
 Use shp and then parquet.

 ## TODO
- - [X] Pre-process shapefiles and only keep parquet in the repo
- - [ ] Correct typo pomegranate
  - [ ] Add pairplot with NDVI for cereal (`sns.pairplot`)
- - [ ] Remove models/ from .gitignore